Eros: How to Worship the God of Love and Lust

 Unfortunately, we don’t know too much about theurgy so modern books on the subject are modern reconstructions.

-For more information on this, I recommend The Practical Art of Divine Magic (2015) by Patrick Dunn.
+The Practical Art of Divine Magic (2015) by Patrick Dunn.

 You can call to Eros during meditation and see if you receive any intuitive insights.